qarls/prot/README.md

 # prot

-## Note
-**_THIS CODE IS POORLY STRUCTURED BY RUST STANDARDS_** Hence I am reworking it in near future.

-Following Rust principles,
-my main goals in using Rust is for code to be modular, to deal with unexpected scenarios and usability.

-- To start using errors instead of panic where appropriate
-- Using traits or struct types more (and impl)
-- Build up towards a more modular code or library (crate) to refer, i.e. where a lot of challenges use similar structure.

-## About
+- _**Short version with 52 lines of code**_
+- For 100+ line version with more proper error handling (*anyhow*), modules and multiple bound checks, see [Branch Proper](https://github.com/qarls/prot/tree/proper/).

-Return the protein coded by a string of codons at the first AUG only.
+Return the protein coded by a string of codons.
 - Solution for Rosalind's [Translating RNA into Protein](https://rosalind.info/problems/prot/).
 - Uses clap, serde and csv.